3tternp/texteditor/README.md

 #Atom Text Editor

-Atom code editor is successfully installed and tested on Debian Based System
+Atom code editor will be depricated in near future and another code editor will be aded